On the Art Wall -- in the library's main floor Miron Fireside Room

 Meet the artist at the library at a reception on Thursday, January 19, from 5:00 to 7:00pm.

 Glass Attitude owner Leif Kutschera, a young talent from Menasha, is showcasing his glass work in the glass case in the library lobby.
 The collection reflects what he has been working on for the past seven years, pieces he has been designing and creating with fused glass in a shop at his home.

 In the glass case in the Circulation Area

 There is also a glass case from the original Elisha D. Smith Public Library on Mill Street tucked into the corner at the start of the large print and fiction collections.
-The Menasha Historical Society maintains a display in that case of artifacts from the society's collection.
+The Menasha Historical Society presents artifacts from Menasha's strong history with baseball.